-I am an Associate Professor in the interdisciplinary department Theoretical and Computational Ecology, at the Institute for Biodiversity and Ecosystem Dynamics.
+I am professor of animal movement ecology and head of the interdisciplinary department Theoretical and Computational Ecology, at the Institute for Biodiversity and Ecosystem Dynamics.

 The overarching aim of my research is to understand how intrinsic and external factors influence animal movement at different scales in space and time and what the consequences of movement strategies are for individuals, populations and species.
 Currently, my research focuses on birds with a strong emphasis on flight behaviour.
 I try to combine measurements and models to study immediate responses of birds to their environment, resulting movement patterns, and longer term consequences of different behavioural strategies.
 Fundamental knowledge about avian movement is also used to better understand human wildlife interactions and develop solutions when conflicts arise.
 Radar measurements and GPS tracking using the UvA Bird Tracking System are often used in my research.
 Improving research infrastructure for ecologists studying animal movement, by assisting in the development of databases, analytical toolboxes and web services, in short e-ecology is an important part of my collaborative work.

 I am involved in the BSc programs of Biology and Future Planet Studies as well as the MSc programs Biological Sciences and Earth Sciences.
 My contributions are usually related to biodiversity or working with biological data, through course coordination, guest lectures, development of course materials and excursions.
 Furthermore I supervise students working on their BSc and MSc thesis projects.